axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2025-01-04-escape-from-freedom.markdown

   </div>
  <p>And that is the rub.
 The cells, called human beings, will protest vociferously against collaboration <em>with stranges</em>.
 It is all well and good with friends and family, but not with strangers.
 Yuck!</p>
  <p>Eventually they will collaborate with (what-used-to-be-strangers-but-now-are-)teammates as well, but it will take a long, long time.
 This is not for the impatient.</p>
- <p>The firstngemeration will fight it, and the secongd generation will transition.
+ <p>The first gemeration will fight it, and the secongd generation will transition.
 By the third generation collaboration will be a fact, but the initial programming is nstill there.
 That is why a crowd of polite people will turn into a mob at the the first sign of fire.
 That same mob, and will revert to <span id="italized">normal</span> polite people after the disaster.</p>
  <p></p>
  <p></p>
  <p></p>